 - Customers in ConSol CM

-- Specifying the Main Customer During the Creation of the Ticket
+- Specifying the main customer

-- Changing the Main Customer of an Existing Ticket
+- Changing the main customer

-- Viewing the Additional Customers of a Ticket
+- Viewing the additional customers

-- Adding an Additional Customer to a Ticket
+- Adding an additional customer

-- Working with Additional Customers
+- Working with additional customers

-- Editing Customer Data
+- Editing customer data

-- Viewing the Customer Page
+- Viewing the customer page

-- Deactivating Customers

 C.3.3.1 Customers in ConSol CM

 Customers represent the external side of the CM system.
 The customer is the person or object that is the reason for creating the ticket and is usually informed once work on the ticket has been completed.
 This can be, for example, clients who purchased your company's products or colleagues who receive IT support from your team.